Gabriele Procida: Professional career

+NBA rights

-In May 2022, Procida declared for the NBA Draft for the second year in a row.
+In May 2022, Procida declared for the NBA draft for the second year in a row.
 During the event itself, on 23 June 2022, he was subsequently selected by Portland Trail Blazers as their second-round pick and the 36th pick of the night overall, before being immediately traded to Detroit Pistons.

-On 8 July 2022 he signed with Alba Berlin of the Basketball Bundesliga.
+On 8 February 2024, the draft rights to Procida were traded to the Utah Jazz alongside Kevin Knox and a future second round pick for Simone Fontecchio.

 National team career

 Procida represented Italy at the 2018 FIBA U16 European Championship in Serbia, averaging 10.1 points and 2.9 rebounds per game.
 He averaged 13.1 points, 4.6 rebounds and 2.3 assists per game for Italy at the 2019 FIBA U18 European Championship in Greece.

 On 19 February 2021, Procida made his Italian senior national team debut, playing five minutes against Estonia during EuroBasket 2022 qualification.